mycarta/Colormap-distorsions-Panel-app/README.md

 The notebook in this repo served two goals:

-1. It was a playground for practicing Panel (following the awesome PyData tutorial by James Bednar, [Panel: Dashboards for PyData (Austin 2019)](https://youtu.be/AXpjbJUVeb4))
+1. As a playground for continue learning Panel (following the awesome PyData tutorial by James Bednar, [Panel: Dashboards for PyData (Austin 2019)](https://youtu.be/AXpjbJUVeb4))
-2. It is a working app I wanted to share to demonstrate the effect of colormaps on perception (and on the ability to see fault edges on a seismic horizon)
+2. To share an app demonstrating the effect of colormaps on perception (and on the ability to see fault edges on a seismic horizon)

-The app was presented as a lightning talk at the [Transform 2020 virtual conference](https://transform2020.sched.com/) organized by [Software Underground](https://softwareunderground.org/); you can watch a [video recording of the presentation here](https://www.youtube.com/watch?v=rUbvueIF5f8&t=510s).
+The first version of the app was presented as a lightning talk at the [Transform 2020 virtual conference](https://transform2020.sched.com/) organized by [Software Underground](https://softwareunderground.org/); you can watch a [video recording of the presentation here](https://www.youtube.com/watch?v=rUbvueIF5f8&t=510s).

 <img src="https://github.com/mycarta/Colormap-distorsions-Panel-app/blob/master/for%20readme/new_gif.gif" width="800">